yiisoft/docs/guide/en/tutorial/performance-tuning.md

 | Without preloading | 0               | 12.32 mb            | 1.71 mb                 | 27.63 ms         | 36.55 rq/s          |
 | With preloading    | 825             | 17.86 mb            | 1.82 mb                 | 26.21 ms         | 38.42 rq/s          |

-As you can see, the test results are not much different, since this is just a clean application template that does not contain a large number of classes.
+As you can see, the test results aren't much different, since this is just a clean application template that doesn't contain many classes.
 More discussion of preloading, including benchmarks, can be found in the [composer's issue](https://github.com/composer/composer/issues/7777).

 ## Performance Profiling <span id="performance-profiling"></span>